Every A Nightmare on Elm Street Movie, Ranked

 Ultimately, that’s the real hook of Nightmare as a series—its anchor to the world of dreams.
 In a dream, anything can happen, and as a result, anything can happen in one of these films.
 The simple conceit that Freddy Krueger is a magical killer who can stalk and murder you in your dreams was one that opened up endless creative options to a new generation of horror directors, writers and effects artists.
 So thanks, Mr. Wes Craven.
 You changed the game, and not for the last time in your career, either.

-It’s now been eight years since the last Nightmare entry, its much-derided 2010 reboot with Jackie Earle Haley as Freddy Krueger, and it’s been 15 years since original actor Robert Englund last donned the bladed glove in 2003’s Freddy vs. Jason.
-Could there still be time for a resurgence?
-Would a 71-year-old Englund climb into that makeup one more time, if asked?
+It’s now been 14 years since the last Nightmare entry, its much-derided 2010 reboot with Jackie Earle Haley as Freddy Krueger, and it’s been more than 20 years since original actor Robert Englund last donned the bladed glove for a feature film in 2003’s Freddy vs. Jason, though he did once reappear in an episode of The Goldbergs.
 In the meantime, we pay tribute to the legacy of A Nightmare on Elm Street by ranking the entire series to date.

 Here is every A Nightmare on Elm Street movie ranked: